spec-framework/documentation/book.md

-####  `initializeWidgets` the widgets
+###  *initializeWidgets* the widgets  <sub>the MVP View</sub>

 This takes care of the configuration of the different widgets themselves, without the interaction\.

-    Note: Ben I think you might want to have a look at the mvp paper please.

-####  `initializePresenter` the Presenter
+It is used to instantiate the subwidgets and to specify their default values and general behavior\.
+This focus in this method is to specify how the widgets will look like\.

+In general  `initializeWidgets` should follow the pattern:

+-  widgets instantiation
+-  widgets specification
+-  set the order of focus

+&nbsp;

+The code  [1\.1\. ](#pattern) is an example of an  `initializeWidgets` method\.

 <a name="pattern"></a>**Example of initializeWidgets**